gromnitsky/epub-hyphen/README.md

 See the default list in `lib/hyphenize.js`.

-User may add its own tags to the ignored list w/ `-i` opt.
+A user may add its own tags to the ignored list w/ `-i` opt.

 ## Requirements

-* node 6.2
+* node 6.10.3
 * CLI utils in the PATH:
   - zip
   - unzip